 Q: I don’t have any teaching or early childhood education experience and I’m nervous being in the classroom.

-A: Members participate in orientation that helps ease some of these emotions.
-Work cards for each are provide you with details of what to do at what time.
+A: Members participate in an orientation that helps ease some of these emotions.
+Work cards for each provide you with details of what to do at what time.
 For many the what if’s surround behavior, or peer interactions is the bump in the road.
 The CVPNS handbook outline has helpful information on how to deal with common preschool behaviors/scenarios.
-When it comes time to work in the program you will be well supported by the credentialed teacher, program coordinator and other parents working that day.
+When it comes time to work in the program you will be well supported by the credentialed teacher, program coordinator, and other parents working that day.
 We spend time daily talking about parenting tools and tips to support you as various situations may arise in the preschool or your home environment.
 The teacher is there for you to observe the resolution of situations, provide tips and insights.
-The Board members, alumni parents and the teacher, program coordinator are a great resource in navigating your first few weeks as a co-op parent.
-The teacher is available for help, guidance and support through out your work day.
-In regards to planning science and art projects, the Program Coordinator if full of ideas and their are books in the office provide you with a plethora of activities.
+The Board members, alumni parents, and the teacher, program coordinator are a great resource in navigating your first few weeks as a co-op parent.
+The teacher is available for help, guidance, and support throughout your workday.
+In regards to planning science and art projects, the Program Coordinator, if full of ideas and there are books in the office, provides you with a plethora of activities.
 Pinterest is a great resource to find fun and age-appropriate projects.
 A little side note about Pinterest, we believe in the process of exploring art and art materials, not the end product.
 Art activities should have a creative individual spin/bend to them, meaning they do not all look alike.
 Monthly ideas surrounding art and science projects are also e-mailed out to families.

 A: We are a parent education program through Castro Valley Careen and Adult Education (CVACE).
-A portion of our cost are off set because of this collaboration.
+A portion of our costs is offset because of this collaboration.
 We have one employee, the Teacher, Program Coordinator.
 Parents give their time and energy in place of paying the high cost of childcare.
-There are fundraising obligation to help fund the cost of providing quality materials in a rich stimulating environment and allows us tuition affordable.
+There is a fundraising obligation to help fund the cost of providing quality materials in a rich stimulating environment and allows us tuition affordable.
 Each family must participate in the mandatory fundraising events for the year.
 The mandatory events are announced by the Fundraising Coordinator (Board Member) at the first business and curriculum meeting in September.
-Each family is requirement to participate and support the fundraiser event even if they are not attending the actual event.
+Each family is required to participate and support the fundraiser event even if they are not attending the actual event.
 Parents are required to donate to a weekday work basket that will be used as a raffle item.
 There are no more than 2 -3 mandatory fundraisers in a given school year.
-There are often other non-mandatory events which offer an additional fun way to socialize and engage with other members of the CVPNS community.
+There are often other non-mandatory events that offer an additional fun way to socialize and engage with other members of the CVPNS community.

 Q: We have a Conditional Use Permit; Parking Rules are IMPORTANT!
 What are the parking rules?